 Jem joined Crosslinks in 2000 and lived in Uganda until 2007 before moving to South Africa.
-He returned to the UK in 2013 and continues to serve BUILD through leading the work of BUILD Partners, which includes regular travel to East Africa.
+He returned to the UK in 2013, but continues to serve BUILD remotely and through regular trips to East Africa.
 As clergy Jem has Permission to Officiate in the Diocese of Bath & Wells, and serves in his local church.

 Receive future updates from Jem by email.